 Photos courtesy of Rick Berg

 As much as we love our local business community, it’s always exciting when one of our own gets some love from a global brand like Google.
-Last month, Heat Transfer Warehouse Founder Kirk Anton and Rick Berg, the cofounder of Fargo-based digital marketing agency AdShark, which counts Heat Transfer Warehouse as one of its clients, took a trip out to Google’s headquarters in Mountain View, California, to attend the “Grow with Google” business meetup.
+Last month, Heat Transfer Warehouse Founder Kirk Anton and Rick Berg, the cofounder of Fargo-based digital agency AdShark Marketing (Heat Transfer Warehouse’s marketing agency) were handpicked by Google to visit their headquarters in Mountain View, California and attend the “Grow with Google” business meetup.

 Heat Transfer Warehouse: A Model of Growth